 1. The PCF makes policy decisions to terminate a PDU session based on an external trigger, e.g. UE subscription data is deleted, or based on an internal trigger, e.g. operator policy is changed.

-2. The PCF sends the Npcf_SMPolicyControl_UpdateNotify service operation by sending the HTTP POST request with "{Notification URI}/delete" as the resource URI to trigger the SMF to request the release of the PDU session.
+2. The PCF sends the Npcf_SMPolicyControl_UpdateNotify service operation by sending the HTTP POST request with "{notificationUri}/delete" as the resource URI to trigger the SMF to request the release of the PDU session.
 The request includes SUPI and the PDU session ID.

 3. The SMF sends an HTTP "200 OK" response to the PCF.